Why did we do this?

 People Powered Health was an eighteen-month programme involving teams from hospitals, GPs practices, community organisations and patients groups across England.
 The People Powered Health programme took innovations that have been developed over many years - from peer support networks to expert patient groups, doctors prescribing exercise to group consultations and timebanking - and asked what would happen if they became a normal part of life.

 The People Powered Health programme was launched in England in spring 2011 with a call for ideas.
 In total 106 teams applied and after a three-stage selection process, six teams from across England took part in the programme.
 The local teams were each awarded a £100,000 grant and provided with a range of non-financial support to develop their capacity in fields such as co-production, service design, business case development and commissioning.
 We established a peer network between the teams to enable them to learn from one another as well as from external experts.

-So what makes the People Powered Health approach?
+What makes the People Powered Health approach?

 The People Powered Health approach offers a vision for a health service in which:

-- the health and social care system mobilises people and recognises their assets, strengths and abilities, not just their needs.
+- the health and social care system mobilises people and recognises their assets, strengths and abilities, not just their needs

 - the ability to live well with long-term conditions is powered by a redefined relationship, a partnership of equals between people and health care professionals